(Originally Sent as a part of the Letters to the Emotionally Intense, in February, 2018)

 Life throws us the same lesson again and again until we get the message.
 I hope that this time, I have got it.
 However disconcerting the process has been, this could be the last push for me to honour my place in the world, proudly and freely.
 Rather than trying to prove myself via a qualification, I fall back on nothing else but my original, unaltered self.

-So from now on, I can no longer hide behind ‘Dr. Lo’.
+So from now on, I can no longer hide behind an academic doctorate.
 I will always ‘just’ be Imi Lo.

 Break down your walls.
 It is breathtaking inside.